 Another teacher Hollie Reilly has been teaching her students how to make art using essential household items.
 Her students have made art from toilet paper rolls, egg cartons, and other pantry supplies.

 When grading online, she has her students submit their pieces’ images and grades them based on creativity and resourcefulness.
-For 3D projects, like sculptures, students could also offer a video of their work for assessment.
+For 3D projects, like sculptures, students also have the option to offer a video of their work for assessment.

 In addition to giving participation points and grading creativity, teachers can add a written component or video presentation to these assignments to gauge the students’ level of comprehension.
 Along with each physical art piece, have students write or speak a paragraph on what they learned, what their art represents, and why they chose a particular medium.

-Grading a test online is less complicated than it seems, mainly if you utilize resources like grading tools or grading apps.
-If your institution uses Canvas for online testing, adding a grading app into your workflow is painless.
+Grading a test online is less complicated when you utilize resources like grading tools or grading apps.
+If your institution uses an LMS for online testing, adding a grading app into your workflow is painless.

 Crowdmark is compatible with a range of online testing and project platforms, making it simple for instructors to access their students’ work all in one place.
 A platform like Crowdmark is essential for instructors who have multiple classes or a large student base.

 Using the Crowdmark website, students can upload their exams or final projects with their smartphone and submit them from anywhere at any time.
 Instructors can then grade the assignment online, automatically calculate the student’s score, and send meaningful feedback.